Docs/Glossary

 Evidence Artifact

-A generated document (JSON, CSV, or PDF summary) that captures the state of findings, resources, or actions at a specific point in time.
-Used for compliance reviews and audit readiness.
+A generated document (JSON, CSV, or PDF summary) that captures the state of receipts, findings, resources, or actions at a specific point in time.
+Used for finance, compliance and audit review.

 Finding